6.11.3 Cropped Polar Plot with Custom Orientation

 - Let's customize the Radial Axes scale.
 Go to the Scale node and choose the Radial in the left panel.
 Change the To value to 5.01 (the 0.01 will show the last tick), Count option under Minor Ticks to 0.

 - Then, we are going to add a Inner Radial Axis

 - In the Show tab, click on the Add a radial axis button on the top of the left panel.
 Then the Radial - Inner Axis 1 is added in the left panel.

 - To change the orientation of the new inner axis from vertical to horizontal, under Axis Position section, set the Reference as Clock Dial and the Clocks option as 3 O'Clock.
 Select the Negative radio button to shift the tick labels to the opposite side of the axis:

 - To add tick labels on Inner Axis 1, go to Tick Label tab, under Display subtab and select Tick-indexed string from the Type drop-down.
 Type 0A Lv1 Lv2 Lv3 Lv4 in the Display edit box.

 - Go to the Format subtab and change the tick label format as below:

-Steps to Crop the Polar Graph
+Crop the Polar Graph

-The crop tool allows you to magnify and emphasize any particular section of the polar plot.
+In Axis dialog, there is a button Crop... at the bottom.
+Clicking it will open a dailog which allows you to magnify and emphasize any particular section of the polar plot.

-- The graph will now appear as shown below:
+- Click OK to exit this mini dialog.
+And click OK button to close the Axis dialog.
+The graph will now appear as shown below: